Turabian (9th ed.)

 Which should you use?

 Ask each of your professors which style they want you to use.
 If they have no preference you can follow any of these styles (just be consistent).
-However, most of our Seminary students are asked to use either the MLA or Turabian Style Manuals.
+However, a humanities style manual like MLA or Turabian works best.
+Here our graduate level divinity students are asked to use a guide based on the Chicago / Turabian Style Manual.

 Print versions of these style manuals contain examples of citing more sources than these web pages do, as well as other things you may need to know, such as margins, font size, etc.